lessthelonely/SimonSaysVs/README.md

 This is a multiplayer game based on the kid's toy called *Simon Says* that makes the game multiplayer.
 It is made in C for the Minix Operating System.

 If the reader wishes to see the game in action, please refer to the documentation inside the ***proj/doc*** folder, where PDFs with all the relevant information can be found and also how to play the game.
+To see the game in action, you can just watch the demonstration video.

 ## Demonstration Video on YouTube